-As you roll away from Santa Rosa continuing your journey down the Mother Road, look to the southwest for a 7,576 foot-high peak rising from the arid plains.
+As you roll away from Santa Rosa, New Mexico continuing your journey westward on Route 66, look to the southwest for a 7,576 foot-high peak rising from the arid plains.
 The Cerro Pedernal Peak, meaning Flint Peak, is the site of numerous prehistoric flint mines and quarries.
-Here, the ancient peoples made tools and weapons from and traded the material with other Indian groups.
-Numerous artifacts have been found in the area including tools and arrow heads.
+Here, the ancient peoples made tools and weapons from the material and traded with other Indian groups.
+Numerous artifacts have been found in the area including tools and arrowheads.
 Stories of buried treasure and lost artifacts have caused the summit to be pitted with the excavations of hopeful fortune hunters.
-At the base of peak is a natural spring that caused much disagreement for possession during the early days of cattlemen.
+At the base of the peak is a natural spring that caused much disagreement for possession during the early days of cattlemen.

 A Route 66 landmark since 1934, Cline’s Corners has been pumping gas and selling souvenirs for over 70 years.
 However, it hasn’t always been at the same place.
 In the beginning, Cline’s Corners was located in Lucy, New Mexico but, the location wasn’t good for owner Roy Cline.